Wilson Wood (actor)

-Wilson Wood (born Charles Woodrow Tolkien, February 11, 1915 – October 23, 2004) was an American character actor during the middle of the twentieth century.
+Wilson Wood (born Charles Woodrow Tolkien, February 11, 1915 – October 23, 2004) was an American character actor.

 Born in Huron, North Dakota on February 11, 1915, he made his film debut with a small role in 1946's Two Sisters from Boston, directed by Henry Koster.
 During his 17-year career he would appear in over 100 films, usually in smaller roles.
 In 1952 he would star in a serial for Republic Pictures.
 The 12 part series was titled, Zombies of the Stratosphere, which would be edited down and released in 1958 as a feature film, called Satan's Satellites.
 His final appearance would be in the 1962 film, Jumbo, starring Doris Day, Stephen Boyd and Jimmy Durante, in which Wood had a featured role.

-Wood was fourth cousin of Professor J. R. R. Tolkien.
-He died on October 23, 2004, in Culver City, California.
+Wood died on October 23, 2004, in Culver City, California, at the age of 89.